dtrammer/AxisActionEventLib/README.md

 - The default service address of Axis devices is <http://yourip/vapix/services>, this is used by default.
 This can be changed by assigning the Service_URL property of the service object

+- All Action|Event services objects methods are asynchronous

 <h3>Samples</h3>

 - Instantiate an ActionService or EventService object

   ActionService actionService = new ActionService();

   EventService eventService = new EventService();

 - Get Action | Recipient Templates and EventInstances

   GetActionTemplatesResponse response = await actionService.GetActionTemplatesAsync( "192.168.1.10" , "root" , "pass" );

   GetEventInstancesResponse response = await eventService.GetEventsInstancesAsync( "192.168.1.10" , "root" , "pass" );

-#Comment : The responses instances returned by the Action|Event services all share the same base type "ServiceResponse"
+- The responses instances returned by the Action|Event services all share the same base type "ServiceResponse"

 <table>
 <tr><td>bool IsSuccess</td><td></td></tr>